Lisa Perrotti-Brown: Career

 Born in Maine, USA, Perrotti-Brown moved to London, UK in the early 1990s to become a playwright, having studied there during her junior year at Colby College.
 In 1992, she took a job as the manager of a wine bar in Pimlico.
 This kick-started her more than twenty-year stint in the wine trade, progressing through wine sales and marketing roles in the UK wine trade throughout the 1990s, before moving to Tokyo in 2002, where she worked as a wine buyer for a fine wine importer and a wine educator at Tokyo's Academie du Vin.
 In 2008, Perrotti-Brown moved to Singapore and began writing a column for Robert Parker's website, then known as eRobertParker.com.
 Later that year she achieved her Master of Wine (MW) qualification.
-In 2012, she became the editor-in-chief for Robert Parker Wine Advocate and RobertParker.com.
+In December 2012, she was named editor-in-chief for Robert Parker Wine Advocate and RobertParker.com, taking up the post the following year.

 In 2015, Perrotti-Brown's first book, Taste Like a Wine Critic: A Guide to Understanding Wine Quality, was published.
 That year, she relocated to Napa, California, to set up the new USA office for Robert Parker Wine Advocate.

-Today, as well as being the editor-in-chief for RobertParker.com, she is the publication's critic for the wines of Bordeaux, Napa Valley and Sonoma County.
+The Wine Independent

+In December 2021, Perrotti-Brown left Robert Parker Wine Advocate after 13 years with the publication, eight of them as editor-in-chief; managing editor Joe Czerwinski succeeded her in the role.
+In January 2022 she announced The Wine Independent, a subscriber-funded wine review publication co-founded with Swedish photojournalist Johan Berglund, which launched in full in May 2022.
+The publication's stated editorial policy was to accept no revenue from wine-industry sources and to fund itself through subscriptions alone.
+Her first Bordeaux en primeur report for the title, covering the 2021 vintage, drew attention for its comparatively low scores, with about a fifth of the wines rated above 90 points.

+The Wine Palate

+In May 2025, Perrotti-Brown resigned her shareholding in The Wine Independent and founded The Wine Palate, a Napa-based subscription wine review publication.
+The site combines a database of wine reviews, winery profiles, and Bordeaux and Napa Valley vintage reports dating back to 1982 with a proprietary search tool, the "Palate Matcher", which filters reviews by stylistic preference.